awsdocs/amazon-ec2-user-guide/doc_source/EC2_GetStarted.md

 **Important**
 Terminating an instance effectively deletes it; you can't reconnect to an instance after you've terminated it\.

 If you launched an instance that is not within the [AWS Free Tier](https://aws.amazon.com/free/), you'll stop incurring charges for that instance as soon as the instance status changes to `shutting down` or `terminated`\.
-If you'd like to keep your instance for later, but not incur charges, you can stop the instance now and then start it again later\.
-For more information, see [Stopping Instances](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/Stop_Start.html)\.
+To keep your instance for later, but not incur charges, you can stop the instance now and then start it again later\.
+For more information, see [Stop and start your instance](Stop_Start.md)\.

 **To terminate your instance**